 Do not EVER reuse a proposal for another sponsor simply by searching for one sponsor name and replacing it with another.
-It’s a dead giveaway to sponsors that you a) don’t know what you’re doing; and b) don’t give a crap about what they need to achieve.
+It’s a dead giveaway to sponsors that you a) don’t know what you’re doing; and, b) don’t give a crap about what they need to achieve.

 Don’t even do it for potential sponsors in the same category.
 Virgin Atlantic and British Airways don’t need the same thing.
-Neither do Bupa and Medibank, Brother and Canon, or Kellogg’s and Uncle Tobys.
+Neither do Bupa and Medibank, Brother and Canon, or Ford and Toyota.
 Their jobs as marketers are to differentiate their brands and encourage preference and loyalty in their target markets.
 They don’t do that by marketing themselves in the exact same way as their competitors, so at the very least, sending the same proposal counterproductive, and you could well be burning a bridge.
 Plus, more often than not, you’ll miss one.

-If you’re saying to yourself, “Of course it’s about my event.
+If you’re saying to yourself, “Of course it’s about my property.
 What else would it be about?” you need to pay close attention here.
 You should only include enough background information about whatever it is that you’re selling so that the proposal has context – usually no more than a couple of pages.
 After that, the entire proposal needs to be about the sponsor, including…

 Sponsors don’t want to reach a huge audience of people who don’t really care about what you do, but might cast their eyes on a few logos.
 They want to connect with an audience that is passionate and involved, as those are the people who will be receptive to win-win-win leverage activities and achieve big results for the sponsors.

 Instead, you should be framing the audience in terms of meaning-driven target market segments.
 More specifically, frame it around the sponsors’ target markets, not yours.
 For more about who sponsors target vs who you target, check out this blog.